106.21 Summary of Materials Inspected

 - If the quantity inspected and reported is less than the required quantity, notation is to be made on the summary cover letter or attached to the summary on a separate sheet describing the basis of acceptance of the material.

 - 2) Materials Summary, a standard Cognos report (Fig. 106.21.2).
 This report shows the bid quantity plus any change order quantities and multiplies it by the conversation factor to indicate the Represented Quantity as the amount that requires inspection.
+The report also highlights Category 2 sample records to reflect the status of satisfying the Buy America requirements.

 - 4) Summary of Contract Asphalt Mix Designs, a standard Cognos report.
 This report takes the Mix ID and reports each component and its producer, listing them by material code.
 (Refer to Fig. 106.21.4.)
 The report only shows components for mixes reported to the contract.